Florence Hayward (writer)

 Florence Hayward (1855 – July 4, 1925) was a St. Louis, Missouri, writer, best known for her Travel Letters.
-She was a self made woman and felt no need for women's suffrage.

 Biography

 Florence Hayward was born in 1855 in New Mexico, the daughter of Col. George A. Hayward, of the Confederate Army.
 He moved to St. Louis after the war, with his family.
 After public school, Florence Hayward graduated from Mary Institute after already contributing to Washington University's student paper.
 Hayward was twice the president of the Alumnae Association of Mary Institute.

 Hayward was offered a position with The Spectator after she wrote an article for an editor of a St. Louis paper who was ill.
 She held this job for two years before her family knew.

 In 1892 there was a season of opera in Chicago, and she decided to have an interview with a newspaper editor and suggest sending her to Chicago to write a series of articles and criticisms in advance of the St. Louis season.
 She received the appointment and attended the rehearsals to tell the readers what they might see that evening.
 She attended eight performances a week, and wrote a column each day.
 She was assisted in this by Pol Plancon, the De Rezkes, Emma Eames and other singers in the company.

 During her residence in London writing dramatic and musical criticisms, she began contributing to magazines, both American and English, while sending letters to the daily papers in St. Louis, as a special correspondent, on any subject that came before the public which she thought might be of general interest.

 In 1896, returning to St. Louis, she remained only six weeks, then went abroad again and stayed until 1899 writing for both American and English papers.

 St. Louis mayor Rolla Wells, Frank D. Hershberg, Florence Hayward, Fair president David R. Francis, Archbishop John J. Glennon, and Vatican commissioner Signor Coquitti (l to r) at the opening of the Vatican Exhibit at the 1904 World's Fair.
 Photograph by Jessie Tarbox Beals.

 Hayward became involved with the Louisiana Purchase Exposition in St Louis after she was asked by an agent to misrepresent a play named America.
 She was told that the play should be recommended because it was linked to the Chicago's World's Fair.
 This proved not to be the case and she shared this information with the organisers in St Louis.
 As a result, she was given an appointment by the fair's board.
 She was given a large salary to go abroad and select material to exhibit at the Exposition.
 Hayward and the board annoyed the "Board of Lady Managers" as they understood that they world represent women's affairs.
 Hayward took little notice of their status, and she was the only woman member of the main board.